-QUESTIONS Assessor Checklist of Questions for POA 4: Timely F iling of Tax Declarations Indicator Questions to be asked in assessing each dimension Examples of evidence Number of PAYE withholding returnsfiled by the due dateMo. of PAYE withholding returnsx 100expected from registered employers• What is the on-time filing rate for PAYE withholding declarations filed during the 12-month period covered in Questionnaire Table 5?
-P4-13 Management of non-filers Scoring method M1 Dimension.
+QUESTIONS Assessor Checklist of Questions for POA 4: Timely F Filing of Tax Declarations Indicator Questions to be asked in assessing each dimension Examples of evidence Dimension 3.
+The number of declarations for the third most important tax (T3) filed by the statutory due date as a percentage of the number of declarations expected from registered T3 taxpayers, i.e. expressed as a ratio: Number of T3 Declarations filed by the due date Number of declarations expected from x 100 registered T3 taxpayers The on-time filing rate for T3 declarations filed for the fiscal year covered in Questionnaire Tables 4-7).
+All T3 taxpayers?
+For large taxpayers only (if applicable).
+The ratios computed from data gathered in Questionnaire Table 6 ("On-time Filing of T3 Declarations P4-13 Management of non-filers.
+Scoring method M1 Dimension.
 Action taken to follow up non-filers Does the tax administration have automated processes to quickly identify taxpayers who have failed to file declarations when due?
 Does the tax administration use enforcement strategies tailored to the circumstances and filing history of the non-filers concerned?
 Does the tax administration use taxpayer profiling techniques based on known circumstances and behaviors to predict the most effective action to achieve on-time filing?
 Does the tax administration have dedicated staff trained in customer relations and negotiation techniques used in filing enforcement operations?
 Filing / declarations processing procedure documents.
-Documented procedures on the management of non- filers.
+Documented procedures on the management of nonfilers.
 Reports on non-filers for actioning and resulting outcomes.
-Field observation by the TADAT assessor of the process undertaken to deal with identified non-filers.
+Field observation by the TADAT assessor of the process undertaken to deal with identified nonfilers.
 P4-14 Use of electronic filing facilities Scoring method M1 Dimension.
 The extent to which tax declarations are filed electronically.
-To what extent are electronic filing arrangements available and used for: CIT?
-PIT?
-VAT?
-Domestic excise tax?
-PAYE withholding?
+To what extent are electronic filing arrangements available and used for each of the main taxes collected by the tax administration.
 Are electronic filing arrangements available and used by: Large taxpayers?
 Medium-size taxpayers?
 Small businesses?
 Non-business individuals?
 Tax intermediaries?
-Does the tax administration actively promote use of electronic filing mandatory for any classes of taxpayer (e.g., large taxpayers)?
+Does the tax administration actively promote use of electronic filing?
+Is electronic filing mandatory for any classes of taxpayer (e.g., large taxpayers)?
 What plans does the tax administration have to expand use of electronic filing in the medium term (2 - 5 years)?
 Data gathered in Questionnaire Table 10 ("Use of Electronic Services").
 Documented e-filing promotion activities.
 Documented reform plans or multi-year strategic plan.